AttackOnJasper/University-notes/notes/aws/aws.md

 - RCU & WCU would be splitted evenly across partitions
 - To determine the # of partitions
 	1. Based on performance
-		- # of partitions = Desired RCU / 3000 + Desired WCU / 1000
+		- number of partitions = Desired RCU / 3000 + Desired WCU / 1000
 	1. Based on capacity
-		- # of size = Data size / 10 GB
+		- number of size = Data size / 10 GB
 	1. The actual # of partitions is the Max of the performance and size partitions

 ## PITR (Point-in-Time-Recovery)